- General Information

 Merit and performance salary adjustment (PSA) awards are granted at the discretion of the University when provided for in the annual bargained agreement.
 The Association negotiates the total amount to be allocated to such awards and the criteria for distributing the awards.

 The amount of merit & PSA allocated to each unit is distributed on a pro-rata basis, based on the total academic dollars in each unit.
-For the purpose of the merit & PSA processes, unit includes all faculties, the College of Health Disciplines, Continuing Studies, the Library and the Office of the VP Academic.
+For the purpose of the merit & PSA processes, unit includes all faculties, Continuing Studies, the Library and the Office of the VP Academic.

 It is expected that the cost of any merit awards or PSA allocations made to members who are partially or fully funded from non-university operating funds will be borne by the non-university funds.
 Where shadow salary arrangements exist, these have been taken into account in calculating charges against operating funds.